 In the evening we dine together at our hotel.
 (Overnight Alexandria) BLD

 - Lunch: Grill House

 - The Port of Alexandria

 Today we visit the amphitheatre in the area known as Kom el Dikka.
-The ‘amphitheatre’ is actually an odeon, dating to the 4th century AD with a seating capacity of 600 people.
-This site is also where we find the ‘Villa of the Birds’, a rich Alexandrian townhouse occupied from the beginning of the 2nd to the end of the 4th century AD.
-We head on to the site known as Pompey’s Pillar.
+The ‘amphitheatre’ is actually an odeon, dating to the 4th century AD with a seating capacity of 600.
+This site is also where we find the ‘Villa of the Birds’, a rich Alexandrian townhouse with the remains of a mosaic floor featuring birds, occupied from the beginning of the 2nd to the end of the 4th century AD.
+We next visit the site known as Pompey’s Pillar.
 This red granite pillar marks the location of the Ptolemaic and Roman Temple of the Alexandrian deity Serapis.
-The pillar was actually erected by the emperor Diocletian at the end of the 3rd century and probably supported a statue of the emperor.
-Another site we shall visit in this area is Kom el-Shawqafa, a subterranean system of catacombs dating to the early 2nd century AD which exhibit Egyptian, Greek and Roman elements in their decorative schema.
+The pillar was actually erected by the Emperor Diocletian at the end of the 3rd century AD and probably supported a statue of the emperor.
+Another site we shall visit in this area is Kom el-Shawqafa, a subterranean system of catacombs which exhibit Egyptian, Greek and Roman elements in their decorative schema.
 The Anfushi tombs date to the 2nd and 1st centuries BC.
-The tombs are cut into the limestone and the largest consists of a subterranean hall with subsidiary tomb chambers.
+These tombs are cut into the limestone and the largest consists of a subterranean hall with subsidiary tomb chambers.
 The stairway is decorated with wall paintings of Isis, Osiris, Horus and Anubis.
-On the peninsula between the east and west harbours stands the Mamluk fortress of Qaytbay, on the site of the renowned Pharos of Alexandria.
+On the peninsula between the east and west harbours stands the Mamluk fortress of Qaytbay, on the site once occupied by the renowned Pharos of Alexandria.
 (Overnight Alexandria) BL